 Coverage for will start at 2:30pm ET on NBC.
 Post time is set for 6:34pm ET.

-Keep in mind that the post position draw will take place on Wednesday.
-At that point the official morning-line odds will be announced.
+The official morning line odds, which I will use for this article, are released once the post positions are set.
 If you aren’t familiar with the morning-line odds, be sure to check out our Kentucky Derby betting guide.

 Expert Handicapper Prediction on Winner of 2018 Kentucky Derby